Air Fryer Ceramic Vs Stainless Steel [Ultimate Comparison]

 Does Not Release Toxic Fumes

-However, whether Teflon-coated air fryers get hot enough to release toxic fumes is still a matter of debate, but as far as ceramic is concerned, it does not release any toxic fumes when heated at high temperatures.
+However, ceramic does not release any toxic fumes when heated at high temperatures.

 Therefore, ceramic coating is considered a safe and eco-friendly option.